cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 After you have the variable in the RStudio in global environment, write R code to convert and save to a csv file (desktop needed).

+Open in a spreadsheet app like Google Sheets or MS Excel.
+Format the csv file so that headings exactly as follows: Date, Open, High, Low, Close, Adj Close, Volume.
+You may need to switch the data for Adj Close and Volume.

+This simple yet exact formatting enables you to upload to the web app.

 # 3. Back to the web app.

 The pair of percentages, in the final table, represent cumulative calculations, indicating an opinion.